upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

     - [ ] Finish the Publishing section
     - [ ] Finish the Reference section
     - [ ] Finish the Troubleshooting section
+    - [x] Finish the Resources section (will it ever be truly finished?)
 - [ ] Add a section detailing how to get pages.dev, netlify.app, etc.
 - [ ] Add a End-of-tutorial Project where there's a step by step remake of a CYOA.